Turing Scheme construction Program

-Welcome to Kaya’s construction Abroad program – as part of the UK government’s Turing Scheme.
+Welcome to Kaya’s Construction Abroad Programme – as part of the UK government’s Turing Scheme.

 This project is established for the purpose of offering training for Vocational and Further Education students in the fields of construction and engineering.
-The programme will offer a 14-16 day training schedule within a choice of these three projects focusing on different aspects of construction.
+The programme will offer a 16 day (including travel) training schedule within a choice of these two projects focusing on different aspects of construction.
 Training will be delivered by professionals within these fields and utilise existing training programs that have been developed specifically for the purposes of training individuals interested in these areas.

 Participants on this project will have the opportunity to further their classroom-based learning by living within a unique new environment as they learn about different construction techniques, and engage in sustainable building practices.